In welding, the joint types and groove forms of weldments vary depending on their thickness, structure, and service conditions.

 The joint formed by overlapping two parts is called lap joint, as shown in Fig. 4.

 (c) Long hole internal fillet welding

-According to its structural form and strength requirements, the lap joint can be divided into three types: no groove, plug welding in round hole and fillet welding in long hole.
-See Fig. 4.
+The lap joint can be categorized into three types based on its structural form and strength requirements: no groove, plug welding in round holes, and fillet welding in long holes (see Fig. 4).

-When encountering a large area of overlap, the joint type of plug welding in round holes or fillet welding in long holes with different sizes and numbers can be adopted according to the plate thickness and strength requirements.
+When dealing with a large overlapping area, the joint type of plug welding in round holes or fillet welding in long holes with varying sizes and numbers can be used based on the plate thickness and strength requirements.

 |Thin plate thickness δ 1||≤2～5||>5～9||>9～12||>12|